How We Can Help You

 Get reliable and unbiased information on how you can address a problem debt.
 As a not-for-profit organisation, our goal is to help you decide on the best course of action for yourself.

-We will share information on the various options one can consider to address problem debts, the “do-s and dont-s” of dealing with a debt problem, how to deal with creditors and the common actions that creditors can take to recover the money owed.
+As Information Talks are suspended at the moment, you can consider taking our Online Debt Management Course or attend our online Debt Management webinar.
+We will share information on the various options one can consider to address problem debts, the “do's and don'ts” of dealing with a debt problem, how to deal with creditors and the common actions that creditors can take to recover the money owed.

-After attending the talk or taking the online course, most people usually have a clearer idea of what they can do next to avoid spiraling deeper into debt.
+After attending, most people usually have a clearer idea of what they can do next to avoid spiraling deeper into debt.

 Step 2: Submit a Request for a Counselling Appointment

 If you wish to explore whether our Debt Management Programme is suitable for you or require personalised debt advice, you may request to see our Financial Counsellors.